hanabi/hanabi.github.io/Reference.md

 ## Level 2 - Intermediate Strategies

+### Trash

+* *Trash* cards are defined as cards that have already been played.
+Thus, they are completely useless to the team.
+* In the case where a suit is partially "dead", the unneeded cards are also considered trash.
+For example, if both copies of the red 3 have been discarded, then the red 4 and the red 5 are both considered trash.

 ### 2 Saves

 * As explained in the beginner's guide, *2 Saves* must be given with a number 2 clue.